 - arcadia.
 It just radiates awesome.
 Also was used as a theme song for the trailer of Mujin Gattai Kisaragi and starts playing when Haruka reveals herself as the Big Bad.

 - Nemuri Hime - Sung by Chihaya a cappella at first, making the entrance of the orchestra all the more powerful in Ep 21.
-Another Awesome Moment because her passion for singing saves the day despite Kuroi's rigging of the background music, and it lets Jupiter realize what he's doing and leave for good.
+Another Moment of Awesome because her passion for singing saves the day despite Kuroi's rigging of the Background Music, and it lets Jupiter realize what he's doing and leave for good.

 - Yakusoku - Sung by 765PRO ALLSTARS - Ep 20 of the anime.
 It's also a Moment of Awesome, Heartwarming Moment, and a Tear Jerker (particularly in live performances).